-As from May 1st 2008, the crotch strap must be anchored to the capsule bottom with a minimum 10mm diameter bolt and locking nut.
+The crotch strap must be anchored to the capsule bottom with a minimum 10mm diameter bolt and locking nut.
 A 10cm diameter or, 10cm square with radiused edges and corners washer or plate with a thickness of 5mm aluminium or 3mm steel will be used between the outside of the bottom of the cockpit and the bolt.
 Bushings will be used to prevent crushing of the cockpit.